 Why do we need them?

 Outdoor Warning Sirens (OWS) are primarily used to warn citizens of approaching severe weather conditions while outdoors.
-However, they are also used for other emergencies such as a hazardous chemical spill which may require Staying Put or Evacuating.
-People visiting our parks, in their yard, or at other outdoor locations in the city would hear the loud sound from the OWS with their next step getting more information from the local radio and television broadcasts.
+However, they are also used for other emergencies such as a hazardous chemical spill which may require sheltering in place or evacuating.
+People visiting our parks, in their yard, or at other outdoor locations in the city would hear the loud sound from the OWS.
+After hearing the OWS, please seek more information from local radio and television broadcasts.

 How many do we have and how do they work?

 We have ten outdoor warning sirens strategically located throughout the city covering each neighborhood in Bedford.
 Each siren will produce a very loud 128 decibel (dB) (sound of a jet taking off) at 100 feet and 70 dB (the sound of vacuum cleaner or a hairdryer) at 5,571 feet with a 60 degree sound pattern rotating 360 degrees.
 Even though the sound is loud and steady, each siren will vary in levels of amplitude as the siren speaker bell rotates.
 Wind speed and direction in addition to the changes in atmospheric pressures, factors of weather conditions, also influence the quality of the siren sound.

 All ten OWS are activated electronically by radio control and can be sounded independently to alert sections of the city as needed.
 There are three separate control stations at different locations in the city to assure continuity of the OWS system.
 Each siren and control location has battery emergency power and each control location has emergency power by generators.